t-mayer/chefkochScraper/README.md

 # chefkochScraper
 A Python Scraper that scrapes recipies from chefkoch and saves them in a json file.
-The type pf spider is a "Crawl Spider" which searches for URLs of recipe pages.
+The type of spider is a "Crawl Spider" which searches for URLs of recipe pages.
 The spider follows those and extracts information about recipies
 The Crawl Spider does not have a limit of crawled items and thus crawls an unlimited number of recipies.
 To stop press CTRL + C.

 ## Results